First Modi ministry

-The First Ministry of Narendra Modi is the Council of Ministers headed by Narendra Modi that was formed after the 2014 general election which was held in nine phases from 7 April to 12 May in 2014.
+The First Narendra Modi ministry is the Council of Ministers headed by Narendra Modi that was formed after the 2014 general election which was held in nine phases from 7 April to 12 May in 2014.
 The results of the election were announced on 16 May 2014 and this led to the formation of the 16th Lok Sabha.
 The Council assumed office from 27 May 2014.

 The Council of Ministers included 10 female ministers, of whom 6 held the rank of Cabinet minister.
 This is the highest number of female Cabinet ministers in any Indian government in history.
 The only other government to appoint more than 1 female Cabinet minister, was the first UPA government from 2004 to 2009, which had 3 female Cabinet Ministers.

 Background

 The 2014 general election was held in nine phases from 7 April to 12 May, to constitute the 16th Lok Sabha.
 The results of the election were announced on 16 May 2014.
 On 20 May 2014, a meeting of the parliamentary party of BJP was organised at the Central Hall of the Parliament of India and Narendra Modi was elected as its leader.
 Subsequently, BJP president Rajnath Singh along with other leaders of the ally parties of NDA, met President Pranab Mukherjee at Rashtrapati Bhavan and handed over the support letter of 335 members of parliament and claimed for the government formation.
 Following this, Mukherjee invited Modi and under the powers vested on him under Constitution of India, appointed him as the Prime Minister of India and sought his advice for the names of the members of the council of ministers of his government.
 On 9 November 2014, there was an expansion and reshuffling in his cabinet and 21 new cabinet ministers were sworn in.